 - Physical Inbox – if you work in an office, I guarantee you have this.
 No matter how hard you try to keep everything digital, there will be times when your boss or coworker gives you a piece of paper and asks you to do something with it.
 You need a physical inbox to capture this kind of stuff and process it later.

 How to Process Your Inbox

 There are a couple best practices when dealing with your inboxes (both physical and digital).
-Here’s a couple quick tips to help you process your inboxes more efficiently:
+Here are a couple quick tips to help you process your inboxes more efficiently:

 Decide on an approach.
-Also in the Productivity Blueprint, we give a couple different strategies for dealing with email that are easily applied to your other inboxes as well.
-The 2 approaches we recommend are:
+We advocate a couple of strategies for dealing with email that are easily applied to your other inboxes as well.
+The two approaches we recommend are:

 - Everyday approach – set aside a certain amount of time every day to clear your inboxes.
 Not every inbox needs this, but for most people 30–60 minutes is sufficient to fully process your email inbox.

 - Once a week approach – set aside one day a week to process your inboxes.
 This may seem like blasphemy in today’s always-on society, but this could really help you get more productive and unstuck.